Military Time Converter

 If you want to convert military time, all you need to do is distinguish between hours and minutes.
 If it’s before noon, i.e., 0000 to 1159, keep the time as it is.
 For afternoon and evening, (1200 to 2359), deduct 12 from the hours component to obtain the PM equivalent.
 If you want more accuracy, you should definitely opt for a 24-hour military time converter.

-How to Mitigate Time Conversion Hassles with ClockDiary?
+How to Mitigate Time Conversion Hassles with Clockdiary?

 Converting time between standard and military formats can turn out to be a potentially tedious task, especially if you need to convert time on a daily basis or if you have to deal with large amounts of data.
-If that’s your situation, ClockDiary’s time-tracking software can make the entire process seem just like a walk in the park.
+If that’s your situation, Clockdiary’s time-tracking software can make the entire process seem just like a walk in the park.

 Steps to Convert Hours Military Time to Standard Time